The growing problem of plastic waste and the EcoSIM solution

 The environmental benefits of EcoSIM

 Thales launched the EcoSIM card four years ago, using 100% recycled polystyrene waste from old refrigerators.
 This initiative supports a circular economy by viewing waste as a resource.
-By repurposing plastic waste, Thales significantly reduces the environmental footprint of SIM card production.
+By repurposing plastic waste, Thales contributes to reducing the demand for virgin plastic in SIM card production.
 Key benefits include:

 • Waste reduction: by reusing plastic waste, the EcoSIM reduces the volume of waste entering landfills.
 This helps ease the burden of plastic pollution on the environment.